Privacy privacy://junk-mailer-policy

 • Support consent confirmation steps and authorization flows.

-• Enable sponsor-supported or survey-supported unlock flows where offered.
+• Enable sponsor-supported, survey-supported, ad-supported, or premium-coming-soon access flows where offered.

-• Maintain device-level continuity for points, unlock windows, and saved run history.
+• Maintain device-level continuity for points, credits, run history, unlock windows, and saved state.

-• Prevent abuse, fraud, circumvention, automation, or unauthorized targeting.
+• Prevent abuse, fraud, circumvention, automation, unauthorized targeting, or misuse.

 • Diagnose issues, improve reliability, analyze performance, and protect infrastructure.

-• Comply with applicable law, legal process, or valid legal requests.
+• Comply with applicable law, legal process, platform requirements, or valid legal requests.

 Where applicable law requires a legal basis, processing may rely on one or more of the following: